 As part of Class Dojo, all parents are invited to connect with their class teacher.
 This way they can clearly see the progress of the child; both positively and negatively.
 Class Dojo is an excellent resource for building up communication, support and consistency in behaviour both at school and at home.

 To access Class Dojo, please visit: https://www.classdojo.com/ or speak to your class teacher for more information.

 A child from each class will be nominated for one of the School Values: Be Kind, Be Brave, Be You, Be a Good Friend, Be Honest.
 These children are congratulated by the whole school and earn a values badge, time on the trim trail and a special mention in the school newsletter.

 At Dalestorth, we expect our children to always behave exceptionally well.
 Showing the values embedded within the school and acting in a polite, respectful and sensible way.
 We always encourage the use of our values in the teaching and expect the children to demonstrate good use of manners and values in all aspects of school life.

 We have a full behaviour policy which you can access on our 'policies page' and this is always explained at our class 'Welcome Meetings' at the beginning of every year.
-Children's behaviour is consistently monitored through our policy and class behaviour books and we pride ourselves in saying children at Dalestorth behave beautifully.
-The class with the best behaviour receive a trophy and reward every half term.
+Children's behaviour is consistently monitored through our policy and Class Dojo and we pride ourselves in saying children at Dalestorth behave beautifully.